arezazare/public-datasets/README.md

 Welcome to my curated collection of public datasets, all created and published for open analysis, modeling, and collaboration.

 These datasets are collected from real APIs, processed using Python, and published on Kaggle or GitHub for easy access.
-Topics include cryptocurrency, finance, machine learning, and web scraping.
+Topics include cryptocurrency, movies & media, web scraping, and general machine learning applications.

 ---